arkq/LC3plus/Readme.txt

          with NUM one of the following: 0 = off, 1 = on.
 The channel-decoder identifies the error protection mode by itself

-    The paramter bitrate, bandwidth and epmode also allow the usage of switching files instead of a fixed number.
+    The parameter bitrate, bandwidth and epmode also allow the usage of switching files instead of a fixed number.
     If the switching file is shorter than the input it is looped from the beginning.
 The switching files contain data stored as little-endian 64-bit values.